kunalp78/blockchain-fullstack/README.md

  - Sign Transactions with cryptography and digital signature.
  - Create a Transaction Pool for a real-time list of incoming data.
  - Include transactions in core blocks of the chain.

+ ## You are Open to Join My project any contribution above would be appreciated